Oakwood Memorial Park (Santa Cruz, California)

 Oakwood Memorial Park, also known as the I.O.O.F.
 Cemetery, is a cemetery located at 3301 Paul Sweet Road in Santa Cruz, California, and was established in 1908.
 On site is the Oakwood Chapel.

-The Santa Cruz Memorial Park Cemetery, founded in 1862, and located at 1927 Ocean Street is connected now by the same management.
+History

-The Oakwood Memorial Park location of this cemetery use to be part of Rancho Encinalitos, a Spanish land grant, which was later partitioned into Rancho Arroyoita which held Sacramenta Castro's adobe home.
+The Oakwood Memorial Park location of this cemetery used to be part of Rancho Encinalitos, a Spanish land grant, which was later partitioned into Rancho Arroyoita which held Sacramenta Castro's adobe home.
 In 1908, a group of Protestant ministers from 12 local churches purchased the land.

 In 1956, the Odd Fellows Cemetery Association purchased the land.
+The Santa Cruz Memorial Park cemetery, founded in 1862, and located at 1927 Ocean Street is connected now by the same management, the Independent Order of Odd Fellows (IOOF).